mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 ```
 As you can see in the example above to present an action sheet, we use *actionSheet* modifier bound to a boolean value and a closure which creates an action sheet.
 Alternatively, to display an alert, we have to use *alert* modifier instead.

-The interesting fact here is that SwiftUI resets the binding to initial value after *Alert* or *Action Sheet* dismiss.
+The interesting fact here is that SwiftUI resets the binding to initial value after *Alert* or *Action Sheet* dismissal.

 > To learn more about *Property Wrappers* available in SwiftUI, take a look at ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/) post.